sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/service-components.md

     parent: observe-schedule
 ---

-**COMMERCIAL FEATURE**: Access business service management, including components, in the packaged Sensu Go distribution.
+**COMMERCIAL FEATURE**: Access business service management, including service components, in the packaged Sensu Go distribution.
 For more information, see [Get started with commercial features][9].

 Each business service entity consists of a number of underlying business service components.
 Business service components are resources for defining and managing elements of a business service.
 A component is a meaningful selection of Sensu events for a business service, such as database monitoring events.

-A component includes event selectors to define the events that the component includes, a component scheduler (either an interval or cron expression), and references to at least one monitoring rule template with arguments.
+A service component includes event selectors to define the events that the component includes, a service component scheduler (either an interval or cron expression), and references to at least one monitoring rule template with arguments.
-The monitoring rules are evaluated against aggregate data derived from the component's selection of events.
+The monitoring rules are evaluated against aggregate data derived from the service component's selection of events.
 Monitoring rules are configured in a separate resource: [rule templates][8].

-## Component scheduling
+## Service component scheduling

-Sensu executes components on sensu-backend processes in a round-robin fashion and according to a schedule specified by an interval or a cron expression in the component definition.
+Sensu executes service components on sensu-backend processes in a round-robin fashion and according to a schedule specified by an interval or a cron expression in the component definition.
-During each execution of the component, Sensu retrieves the events identified in the component's query expression and processes these events according to the monitoring rules specified in the component definition.
+During each execution of the service component, Sensu retrieves the events identified in the component's query expression and processes these events according to the monitoring rules specified in the service component definition.
 The rules can emit new events based on the component input.

-## Component example
+## Service component example

-The example component below is a dependency of the `account-manager` and `tessen` business services.
+The example service component below is a dependency of the `account-manager` and `tessen` business services.
 Sensu will execute the component at 60-second intervals for entities that include labels `region` with the value `us-west-2` **and** `cmpt` with the value `psql`.
-The monitoring rule template for the component is `status-threshold`.
+The monitoring rule template for the service component is `status-threshold`.

 {{< language-toggle >}}

 {{< code yml >}}
 ---
-type: Component
+type: ServiceComponent
 api_version: bsm/v1
 metadata:
   name: postgresql-component